I Am Sam-2001

 They are frequently macabre, clever, and make the most of a small budget.

-Also worthy of mention in the acting department is Kay Walsh, a talented British actress, who is terrific as the seemingly kind woman turned crazed witch.
+Also worthy of mention in the acting department is Kay Walsh, a talented British actress, who is terrific as the seemingly kind woman who becomes a crazed witch.
 She adds professionalism to a pivotal role.
-The other supporting actors play their parts well to ensure that the craft of acting is respected.
+The other supporting actors play their parts well, ensuring that the craft of acting is respected.

 I adore the British flair that Hammer films always have.